cockroachdb/docs/cockroachcloud/troubleshooting-page.md

 If neither of the above steps succeed, investigate your application's timeout value and environment:

-- Increase the timeout value (e.g., from 5 seconds to 30 seconds) for your application and see if connection succeeds.
+- Increase the timeout value (e.g., from 5 seconds to 30 seconds) for your application's driver or framework and see if connection succeeds.

 - If you can connect and run the same query in the SQL CLI, investigate your application environment.
+{% comment %}
+Update this in future if we have more troubleshooting guidance.
+{% endcomment %}

 - Investigate your network infrastructure to see if there is a network related performance problem, or [contact support](https://support.cockroachlabs.com/) with these details.